atomix/atomix/README.md

 ### Taking [snapshots](#snapshots)
 One of the issues with a [replicated log](#logs) is that over time it will only continue to grow.
-There are a couple of ways to potentially handle this, and CopyCat uses the [snapshotting](#snapshots) method that is recommended by the authors of the Raft algorithm.
-However, in favor of simplicity, the CopyCat snapshotting implementation does slightly differ from the one described in the Raft paper.
-Rather than storing snapshots in a separate snapshot file, CopyCat stores snapshots as normal log entries, making it easier to replicate snapshots when replicas fall too far out of sync.
-Additionally, CopyCat guarantees that the first entry in any log will always be a `SnapshotEntry`, again helping to ease the process of replicating snapshots to far out-of-date replicas.
+There are a couple of ways to potentially handle this, and Copycat uses the [snapshotting](#snapshots) method that is recommended by the authors of the Raft algorithm.
+However, in favor of simplicity, the Copycat snapshotting implementation does slightly differ from the one described in the Raft paper.
+Rather than storing snapshots in a separate snapshot file, Copycat stores snapshots as normal log entries, making it easier to replicate snapshots when replicas fall too far out of sync.
+Additionally, Copycat guarantees that the first entry in any log will always be a `SnapshotEntry`, again helping to ease the process of replicating snapshots to far out-of-date replicas.

-All snapshot serialization, storage, and loading is handled by CopyCat internally.
+All snapshot serialization, storage, and loading is handled by Copycat internally.
 Users need only annotated stateful fields with the `@Stateful` annotation.
-Once the log grows to a predetermined size (configurable in `CopyCatConfig`), CopyCat will take a snaphsot of the log and wipe all previous log entries.
+Once the log grows to a predetermined size (configurable in `CopyCatConfig`), Copycat will take a snaphsot of the log and wipe all previous log entries.

 ```java